turbot/steampipe-docs/docs/reference/cloudshells/aws.md

 ## Run your first query

-To launch Steampipe in query mode, type `steampipe query`.
+To launch Steampipe in query mode, do this:

 ```bash
 ./steampipe query